Check out this article to prepare for the Twitter interview process!

 How to prepare for these interviews

 The phone screen is typically fairly casual.
 This is their first chance to get to know you as a candidate.
 So, they likely will be asking you questions about why you are interested in the position, how your background relates to the role, and why you would be a good fit for the company.
 Do some research on the company and their mission, values, and culture to prepare for the phone interview.
-Even though you probably use Twitter, they are still looking closely for a behavioral fit.
+Even though you probably use Twitter on your own, they are still looking closely for a behavioral fit.
 That means you need to make sure you understand their mission and values.
 You can find information on their About, Company, and Values pages.
 Then, plan to insert what you learned into your responses.

 For your technical challenges and onsite technical interviews, you should make sure you are well-prepared by practicing these kinds of problems and timing yourself.
 For engineers, working with a partner in pair programming practice sessions can be especially helpful.
 We have a list of Twitter interview questions that you can use to practice for software engineering, data science, product design, and product management interviews.

 Once you go onsite, you will also have behavioral interviews.
 Once again, you can put your research on company values and mission to work.
 Prepare your responses by writing them down and practicing them in front of a mirror or with a partner.
 We have also compiled a list of behavioral interview questions from top tech companies that you can use to prepare.

 Twitter offer process